Get the Pet to the Vet

 - Pretend vet tools (optional)

-Tell the children that they will read and write words that end with –et: pet, met, get, vet, wet, net, yet, let.
+The children will take sick pets to the vet as they read and write words that end with –et: pet, met, get, vet, wet, net, yet, let.

 Decide who can be a pet

-- Read the target text Can a Cat be a Pet? (see below).
+- Read the Can a Cat be a Pet? target text.

 - Discuss what kinds of animals make good pets.